MathijsdeBoer/CSTUe-Team-3/README.md

 		    3) Contrast change: The pixel values of the image is multiplied with a random chosen integer between 0.5 and 1.5;
 		    4) Blur Kernel: Gaussian blur with sigma 2 is applied to the image.
 		Input parameters:
-		    images, masks, segmentations: the original of the training set
+		    images, masks, segmentations: the original of the training set.
-		    noise_strength: integer, is used as standard deviation in the noise operation
+		    noise_strength: integer, is used as standard deviation in the noise operation.
-		    new_records: amount of generated training samples which will be added to the original
+		    new_records: amount of generated training samples which will be added to the original.
 		Output:
 	            The original and generated images, masks and segmentations.